robfig/cron/README.md

 - CRON_TZ is now the recommended way to specify the timezone of a single schedule, which is sanctioned by the specification.
 The legacy "TZ=" prefix will continue to be supported since it is unambiguous and easy to do so.

+  UPDATING: No update is required.

+Planned updates before calling v3 done:

+- Job "Interceptors" (name tbd), which make it easy for callers to mix desired behavior like the following:
+  - Recover any panics from jobs
+  - Block this job if the previous run hasn't completed yet
+  - Logging job invocations
+  - Notification when jobs are completed

+- Fix all open bugs

 ### Background - Cron spec format